mycoopshop/signaturewiki/Porting-semantic-markup.md

 Create a table mapping the old DOM to the new DOM using Emmet

-Copy routes from the old table to the new table
+Skip routes using redirects rather than mapping old routes to new templates

+Compare outerHTML of existing sections (nav, content, footer) to new skeleton

 Copy AJAX key/value pairs from a single controller to view models (angular filters, function properties, indexeddb)